N-Khalid/MechaCar_Statistical_Analysis/README.md

 Looking at the variance to determine which lots are within specification, we can see that lots 1 and 2 meet design specifications.
 They are both under 100 PSI.
 Lot 3 is larger than the 100 PSI variance so it does not meet specifications.

 ## T-Tests on Suspension Coils
-In your README, create a subheading ## T-Tests on Suspension Coils, then briefly summarize your interpretation and findings for the t-test results.
-Include screenshots of the t-test to support your summary.

 ![Deliverable 3-1](https://user-images.githubusercontent.com/103234661/191892662-eb7f39ed-5a2c-45fc-af19-2d379f3b567c.png)